tutek1/DTLabs/08_UI/lab08.md

 ### Put the `HPBar` and `CollectibleCounter` Together
-I would like to move the **collectible counter** to be on the right of the `HPBar`.
+I want to move the **collectible counter** to the right of the `HPBar`.
 We could set the anchor to `Bottom Left` and offset it manually.
 However, this is very error-prone and could hinder us in the future if we wanted to change some aspects of the UI.

 #### The Horizontal Container
-Similarly to when we wanted the collectible label and texture to be above each other, we will use a `HBoxContainer` (`H` since we want a horizontal list).
+Similarly to when we wanted the collectible label and texture to be above each other, we will use an `HBoxContainer` (`H` since we want a horizontal list).

 1. **Add** a `HBoxContainer` as a child of the `HUD`
 2. **Set** the `Anchor Preset` to `Bottom Left`